kestavoke/cib_digital_tech_api/README.md

 # cib_digital_tech_api

-Description: Corporate and Investment Banking front-end testing
+Description: Corporate and Investment Banking API testing

 This is a an Hybrid approach with modularity created for "CIB Digital Tech QA automation assessment" the framework consist of other test automation tools such as:
  - Intelli J IDE